herbertli/Gravitational_Voronoi/README.md

 6. When the game over flag is true, every client receives a game update message saying the current round has ended. *You do not need to complete steps `1-3` again!* Instead, client should reset itself and treat all future updates as updates for a new game.
 Note that if your client is going first, you will receive a game update message from the server in which the moves array is empty.
 After you receive such message, send your move to the server.
 It might be helpful to take a look at how the sample client handles rotation if you are still confused.

-## Running the game without display
+## Running the game without display (recommended for local testing)

 To run the game without the display, run the game server with: